-Dirty Bastard beer is banned in Alabama but Fat Bastard wine isn’t.
+Dirty Bastard beer is banned in Alabama.
+But Fat Bastard wine isn’t.
 That makes perfect sense, doesn’t it?
 The argument of the state’s Alcoholic Beverage Control (ABC) Board is simple.
 The word “bastard” is a profanity.
 And the ABC bans profanity from alcoholic beverage labels.

 The ban also seems inconsistent with First Amendment free-speech rights.
 The New York Liquor Authority rejected a Bad Frog beer label.
-It showed a green frog making the middle-finger gesture.
+It showed a green frog making the middle finger gesture.
 The Authority argued that children had to be protected from the image.

 However, the 2nd U.S. Circuit Court of Appeals disagreed in Bad Frog Brewery v.
-New York State Liquor Authority.
+New York State.
 It observed that “In view of the wide currency of vulgar displays throughout contemporary society, including comic books targeted directly at children, barring such displays from labels for alcoholic beverages cannot realistically be expected to reduce children’s exposure to such displays to any significant degree.”
 It compared the rejection of the label to “the removal of a few grains of offensive sand from a beach of vulgarity.”
 1